entando/entando-docs/vuepress/docs/v7.1/docs/curate/bundle-component-details.md

         - <bundleid>/static/js/main.js # The resources necessary for the custom element to render the configUI, like the code
 <!-- check line 65 after static resource issue is resolved-->

+For information on widgets that Entando provides out of the box, see [Default Widgets](../compose/preinstalled-widgets.md).
 ## Fragments

 **fragments-descriptor.yaml**